 He has wowed the toughest of music critics such as Harold Shonberg from the New York Times who told Cook "Don't try to impress me, I'm not easily impressed" But after the performance of the E-flat minor Scherzo of Brahms, Shonberg simply stated, "I'm impressed" and went on to hail Cook's interpretation of this rarely performed work as the only one that had ever convinced him.

-Cook has performed in cities including New York, Chicago, and Los Angeles.
+Cook has performed in major cities including New York City, Chicago, and Los Angeles.
 In addition, he has concertized in Italy and Japan.
 His performances have been televised on such programs as WTTW's "Chicago Tonight" and on South Bend Indiana Public Television's Documentary "Kicking the Notes the Toradze Way."
 He has also been heard on KBAQ Classical Radio, Phoenix, and WFMT Radio, Chicago.

-A student of luminary pianists Eteri Andjaparidze, and Robert Hamilton, Cook trained at DePaul University, Northwestern University, and Arizona State University where he earned his DOctor of Musical Arts Degree.
+A student of luminary pianists Ursula Oppens, Robert Hamilton, and Eteri Andjaparidze, Cook trained at DePaul University, Northwestern University, and Arizona State University where he earned his Doctor of Musical Arts Degree.